Yuvraj-SB/ecocycle/docs/status_report_1.md

 - Early branch-protection rules prevented accidental direct commits to main.

 ### What Didn’t Work
-- VCL access from home was not supportive.
+- VM access from home was not supportive.
 Had to troubleshoot several times and use VPN.
 - Faced issues in running the CI workflow.
-- Faced challenges to configure the public key set up at the VCL.
+- Faced challenges to configure the public key set up at the VM.

 ### Improvements for Next Sprint
 - Smooth functioning of CI/CD workflow across all environments.